-Annual staff training in anaphylaxis management if needed, including awareness of triggers and first aid procedures, including Epipen training, to be followed in the event of an emergency.
+Staff will complete annual training in anaphylaxis management, including awareness of triggers and first aid procedures, including EpiPen training, to be followed in the event of an emergency.

 Age appropriate education of the children with severe food allergies.

 Medical Information